mxxcissie/AI-Document-Pipeline/README.md

 - Ingests and preprocesses documents
 - Splits text into manageable chunks
-- Converts text into embeddings
+- Converts text into TF-IDF vectors
-- Stores embeddings in a FAISS vector index
+- Stores vectors in a FAISS index for similarity search
 - Retrieves relevant context for a query
 - Generates grounded responses using an LLM (Ollama or Gemini)